ayerose/hoco-foods/README.md

 # hoco-foods
-UX project for university (view in minimized window)
+UX project for university  with focus on jquery mobile (view in minimized window)

 Intro:
 Home cooked food for everyone by everyone